Title Insurance for Your Peace of Mind

-The biggest investment you will make in your lifetime will likely be purchasing a home.
-Before you close, you'll want to know that no other individual or entity has a claim or lien to the property.
+Purchasing a home is probably the single biggest investment you will make in your lifetime.
+Before closing on the house, you will want to know that no other individual or entity has a right, claim or lien to the property.

 Determining that your rights and interests to the property are clear is the business of a title company.

 You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

 The title insurance company searches the title history of the property.
 The title company can usually identify any title problems and clear up these problems before you close on the property.

 Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
 Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
 It will also cover what the title insurance company is responsible for.
 Typically your title insurance will protect you in the following cases:

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
 In this case, the title company will defend the title and will cost you nothing.

 - Defective title — "Defective title" covers any number of problems with the title to your home.
 It can even include a "contested title".
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
 Any number of other complex problems define "Defective title" or "Clouded Title."
 The title insurance company will find these title problems, or should they miss them, insure your loss up to the amount of the policy.

 Longhorn Mortgage can walk you through the pitfalls of getting a mortgage.
 Call us: 512-302-9410.